So many terms, and often some confusion around these terms within the Telecoms industry.

 Status of eSIM functionality in South Africa

-For consumer devices (with manual UI-based activation), the following sSIM support is available:
+For consumer devices (with manual UI-based activation), the following eSIM supply is available from SIMcontrol:

 Article: eSIM support in South Africa — A sad affair of limited options